How to Improve Max Potential First Input Delay

 Regularly monitor your website’s performance using tools like Google PageSpeed Insights or Lighthouse.
 Analyze the results to identify areas where Max FID can be improved.

-Optimized Sentence: “Maintain a low Max FID by consistently monitoring and analyzing your website’s performance using tools like Google PageSpeed Insights.”
+Optimized Sentence: “Maintain a low Max FID by consistently and analyzing your website’s performance using tools like Google PageSpeed Insights.”

 Conclusion: